superluminar-io/aws_fundamentals_workshop/docs/labs/lab_4/1_hands_on.md

    - Click the "Start session" button.

    This will open a browser-based shell session to your instance, allowing you to manage it without needing an SSH connection.

+## Checkpoint

+At this point, you should have:

+- Created an S3 bucket using CDK
+- Launched an EC2 instance in the public subnet
+- Configured the EC2 instance to use Systems Manager Session Manager
+- Created a CloudWatch alarm for the EC2 instance
+- Successfully connected to the EC2 instance using Session Manager

+If you're encountering issues, check the following:

+- Verify that the S3 bucket was created successfully
+- Ensure the EC2 instance has the correct IAM role for Systems Manager access
+- Check that the VPC endpoints for Systems Manager are correctly configured
+- Verify that the CloudWatch alarm is set up with the correct metrics

 ## EC2 Instance Management Best Practices